stepsal/mnemojii/README.md

 # Background
-- Experiments on trading security for useability in mnemonic seed phrases.
+- I just wanted to carry out some experiments, trading security for useability with seed phrases.

 # Randomness